 Notable Section 230 of the CDA Court Cases?

 Websites rarely forfeit immunity under Section 230 — unless they act as the content provider (e.g., the author of the posting).
-Furthermore, sometimes, judges hold site operators liable for edits that alter the meaning of 3rd party content.
+Furthermore, judges sometimes hold site operators liable for edits that alter the meaning of content.

 Section 230 of the CDA case law favors broad immunity.
 However, Section 230 does not act as a shield for website operators who are producing defamatory content.